amiri-x/pwgenx/README.md

 ---
 ## Description

-Password-generator is a light-weight Python tool to generate strong secure passwords.
+Pwgenx is a light-weight python tool to generate strong secure passwords.
 You can customize length , include symbols, numbers, and letters to create secure password for your account or your projects.

 ---